 Preliminary Environmental Information Report (PEIR)

-Since the last phase of consultation, the North Falls Preliminary Environmental Information Report (PEIR), has been progressed and is now the subject of this consultation.
+After the second phase of consultation, the North Falls Preliminary Environmental Information Report (PEIR) was progressed and formed the subject of our third consultation.
 This is a technical document covering the full range of every element that has been considered to date, its potential impacts and proposed mitigations.
 This is in effect a status on the project's EIA process and on the progress of the preparation of the development consent application.

-Feedback given on the PEIR will be used to produce the final document required for the application, the Environmental Statement.
+Feedback given on the PEIR is now being used to produce the final document required for the application, the Environmental Statement.

 To see a list of all the PEIR documents, and to access both online and PDF versions, please use this link.